c1ph3r-dev/CPP-Libs/Ciphers/Documentation.md

 # Ciphers
+**IMPORTANT** This library was built in 32-bit on Visual Studios 2019

 All functions and the enum class in this library use the `ciphers::` namespace.

 ## Section 1 - Enum Class